-Rūta Junevičiūtė, Lilach Livne, Emmilou Rößling following an invitation from Goshka Macuga
+Rūta Junevičiūtė, Lilach Livne, Emmilou Rößling in collaboration with Goshka Macuga

 The evening sets out as a response to an invitation by Goshka Macuga’s studio, allowing for different propositions to surface from a pool of mixed potentials and pre-existing artworks.
 It is always still in the making while at the same time trying to grasp the tail of the image that simultaneously precedes and follows.